 Corporate lobbying activities have a significant influence on climate policy and can either complement or contradict a company's public commitments.
-Smart climate policies are essential to catalyze rapid emissions reductions needed in the market.
-Too often, however, corporate lobbying efforts are misaligned with company stated commitments, undermining efforts to effectively manage climate risks.
+Smart climate policies are essential to catalyze the rapid emissions reductions needed in the market.
+Too often, however, corporate lobbying efforts are misaligned with companies' stated sustainability commitments, undermining efforts to effectively manage climate risks.

 Given the urgency of the climate crisis and the important role of policy in advancing solutions, it is crucial that companies play a constructive role.
-In 2020-21 we saw a groundswell of shareholder support for climate lobbying proposals (averaging 61% majority support), sending a clear signal to companies that investors are increasingly interested in this issue.
+In 2020-21, we saw a groundswell of shareholder support for climate lobbying proposals (averaging 61% majority support), sending a clear signal to companies that investors are increasingly interested in this issue.
 Companies appear to be listening.
-Of the 17 climate lobbying proposals filed this last year, more than 80% were withdrawn based on negotiated agreements.2
+Of the 16 climate lobbying proposals filed in 2023, more than a third were withdrawn based on negotiated agreements.2